Lady Gwendolen Cecil: Early life and family

-Lady Gwendolen was born on 3 July 1860 in St Pancras, London, the second of seven surviving children of the 3rd Marquess of Salisbury, and his wife, the former Georgina Alderson.
-She was baptised 28 July at St Mary Magdalene in Camden, London.
+Lady Gwendolen was born on 3 July 1860 in St Pancras, London, the second of seven surviving children of the 3rd Marquess of Salisbury and his wife, the former Georgina Alderson.
+She was baptised on 28 July at St Mary Magdalene in Camden, London.

 Lady Gwendolen and her siblings were all accomplished intellectuals.
 Her elder sister was the suffragist Maud Palmer, Countess of Selborne.
-Her brothers were the James Gascoyne-Cecil, 4th Marquess of Salisbury; Rev. Lord William Cecil, Bishop of Exeter; Robert Cecil, 1st Viscount Cecil of Chelwood, a Nobel Prize winner; military reformer Lord Edward Cecil; and politician Hugh Cecil, 1st Baron Quickswood.
+Her brothers were James Gascoyne-Cecil, Viscount Cranborne (later the 4th Marquess of Salisbury); Lord William Cecil (later Bishop of Exeter); Lord Robert Cecil (later Viscount Cecil of Chelwood), a Nobel Prize winner; military reformer Lord Edward Cecil; and politician Lord Hugh Cecil (later Baron Quickswood).

 Career

 The first two volumes of the biography of her father appeared in 1921 and were immediately well received.
 In July 1931, the third volume, covering the years 1880–86, was published, giving insight into his family life at the same time he took office in 1885, as well as events such as Lord Randolph Churchill's resignation as Chancellor of the Exchequer.
-The fourth volume, covering the years 1887–92, was n December 1931, and dealt primarily with Lord Salisbury's foreign policy.
+The fourth volume, covering the years 1887–1892, was published in December 1931, and dealt primarily with Lord Salisbury's foreign policy.

-She also wrote a short story called The Little Ray for the August 1894 edition of Pall Mall Magazine.
-In 1895, Lady Gwendolen was revealed as the author of the story The Closed Cabinet, a work once considered anonymous.
+She also wrote a short story titled "The Little Ray" for the August 1894 edition of Pall Mall Magazine.
+In 1895, Lady Gwendolen was revealed as the author of the story "The Closed Cabinet", a work once considered anonymous.

-In 1878, British Prime Minister Benjamin Disraeli stayed at her family home and he wrote to Queen Victoria that he had rarely met (referring to Gwendolen and her sister) "more intelligent and agreeable women."
+In 1878, British Prime Minister Benjamin Disraeli stayed at her family home and he wrote to Queen Victoria that he had rarely met (referring to Gwendolen and her sister) "more intelligent and agreeable women".

 Lady Gwendolen was also a talented mathematician.